mauriziosessaku/Developing-a-Performance-Metric-as-Objective-for-Bayesian-Hyperparameter-Optimization-/README.md

 - **Optimization** — GP surrogate (Matérn 5/2) + Probability of Improvement, cross-checked with a TPE sampler, over temperature ∈ [0, 2].

 ---

-*Replace `USERNAME` in any repository URL with your GitHub handle before publishing.*